SimbaBlock/slppp/README.md

 ### SLP++ Utility Token Protocol
 [slp++ token-type-1](./slppp-token-type-1.md) compared to original SLP, SLP++ has below advantages:
 ```
-1. Safety：avoid the chance of spent utxo which contains tokens.
+1. Safety,avoid the chance of spent utxo which contain tokens.
-2. Simple: one Transaction outputs attached one or more op_return, no addidtional rules for old op_return style.
+2. Simple,one transaction outputs attached one or more op_returns, no addidtional rules for old op_return style.
-3. Free order of Transaction outputs.
+3. Free order of transaction outputs.
 ```